GabrieleRisso/SMSgpt/README.md

 This allows remote clientes to contact your phone number and recive chatGPT reply messages on their phone over GSM network.

 ## Limitation and bugs:
 ```
 .
+One message at the time is supportd, the programs trips if there are more the ONE message. it starts talking to itself...
-Smss are limited to 160 chars.
+.
+SMSs are limited to 160 chars.
 For now I'm limiting individual SMS to that lenght and not splitting them.
 .
 A message is not sent when the body contains special chars, like emoji or strenge char.
 . real word use: the reply sms from the server to the client is not displayed on server SMS messaging app.
 ```